cambenesch/cambenesch.github.io/_posts/2024-04-18-butterfly.md

 In theory, FFTs are trivial to parallelize.
 To compute an FFT with input size $n$ on $p$ processors, you can start by having each processor evaluate $n/2^0 p$ of the degree-1 polynomials (the leaves of the tree shown above).
 Next, you can have each processor evaluate $n/2^1 p$ of the degree-2 polynomials, accessing the degree-1 solutions as needed, and continuing up the network.
 This is the natural approach to parallelizing any divide and conquer algorithm.

 In practice, FFTs are often performed on huge images or complex audio signals, and the communication cost (i.e. transferring the stored solutions between processors) becomes prohibitively large.
-One obvious, but very involved, solution is to design your processor network in a way that reduces these costs.
+One obvious (but very involved) solution is to design your processor network in a way that reduces these costs.
 And in this case, the FFT algorithm readily illustrates its own ideal network topology.
 In Fig 2, the four boxes on top (the $x_i$ to be evaluated) represent processors, and the other 8 boxes represent routers or switching nodes.
 And of course, the arrows represent wires.

 FFTs are important in computing – important enough that if necessary, butterfly networks would surely be built for the sole purpose of computing FFTs.
 As it turns out, the butterfly topology [has nice properties](https://en.wikipedia.org/wiki/Butterfly_network#Butterfly_network_parameters) that make it useful in other settings as well.

 <a name="s4"></a>